 Studying to become an engineer is easier said than done.
 However, if you are truly serious about pursuing a career in this particular field, then there is no other way to go about it.
 Of course, students need to understand that their professors are there to help you learn.
 However, learning is a two-way street.
 That being said, you need to take full advantage of the knowledge they share and their willingness to teach.

 For instance, do not hesitate to ask for additional examples if a particular equation or concept seems vague.
 Chances are, if you are having trouble understanding them, then your classmates probably are too.
+You should check out the well known engineering resources online such as ThomasNet and Engineering.com.
 Moreover, your professor will appreciate the input.
 It is also a great way of putting the right foot forward as it shows initiative and active investment in learning on your part.

 Of course, professors can play a crucial role in your development as an engineer, both inside and outside the classroom.
 That is why we also recommend that you find a professor you look up to and develop a professional relationship with them.
 They can not only give you tips on how to better understand the concepts being discussed, but they can also provide you with invaluable insight with regards to the industry.